 |Invitations, Save-the-Dates, Postage||$200||$1,500|

 |*Total includes DJ and Wedding Management for mid-size city and Band and Full-Service Wedding Planning for major metro areas.|

 |Average Cost Per Guest (for 100 guests)||~$325||~$965|

 These are not just numbers I pulled out of my ass.
-This is what I know from having planned over 100 weddings in nine states and seeing all the contracts and dollars spent.
+This is what I know from having planned more than 100 weddings in twelve states and seeing all the contracts and dollars spent.

 About the ranges: